International Travel Guidance

 The University of Montana acknowledges that the COVID-19 situation is evolving quickly around the world.
 As a result, CDC and DOS levels may change with very little notice.
 The ITRC is committed to reviewing petitions with a quick turnaround to accommodate these changes.
 We recognize the challenging conditions created for our community by the pandemic while acknowledging its uneven impact around the world.

-NOTE: Native students, faculty & staff who have reserves on both sides of the US/Canadian border (individuals covered under Jay's Treaty) are exempt from the international travel suspension for travel to Canada.
+NOTE: Native students, faculty & staff who have reserves on both sides of the US/Canadian border (individuals covered under Jay's Treaty) shall be exempt from the travel registry requirement for travel to Canada.

 Please find out more information about UM International Travel Policy here.